jeff-hykin/code-eol/README.md

 # What is this?
-This shows newline (technically end-of-line) characters, similar to how Atom or Notepad++ do.
-There's also the option to show non-standard line endings as a seperate color.
+This shows newline (technically end-of-line) characters, similar to Atom or Notepad++.
+There's also the option to show display some line endings as an error-color if you want to avoid a particular kind of line ending.

-Just install it, and open a file.

-# I just updated to V1, What's different?
-- The "returnCharacter" and "crlfCharacter" settings were accidently (originally) switched, V1 corrects that mistake but it might make your endings look different.
-- The default color is now the color of your theme whitespace!
-- The default line ending for "newlineCharacter" was changed to "¬"
-- The line endings are now toggled whenever "show whitespace" is toggled!
-(Enabled by default, but this behavior can be disabled)
-- Set your prefered line ending with "code-eol.validLineEnding", this will color other endings an error-color
-- Ending-specific styles are added.
-For example, for newline, use "code-eol.newlineCharacterStyle" to set the color, opacity, etc (see "ThemableDecorationAttachmentRenderOptions" on https://goo.gl/SYzyg8)
+Just install it, open a file, and make sure you have the `renderWhitespace` setting enabled in VS Code (toggle it with the "Toggle Render Whitespace" command in the command pallet).

 # What can I customize?
 (Settings)
 You can customize the color, opacity, which character is used for each kind of end-of-line, and a few other things.<br>